obophenotype/upheno/docs/reference/core-concepts.md

 ### Phenotypic change

+!!! example "Phenotypic change"

     A phenotypic change refers to some deviation from reference morphology, physiology, or behavior.

 This is the most widely used, and most complicated category of phenotype terms for data specialists to understand.

 Conceptually, a phenotypic change comprises: